Airlock as a Service Knowledge Base

 Generating a key pair

-2. Go to the tenant dropdown list on top of the navigation tree to the left, and select the tenant for which you want to add the secret.
+2. In the tenant drop-down list on top of the navigation tree, select the tenant where you want to add the secret.

-• In the Algorithm section, select the algorithm used to generate the key pair.
+7. In the Algorithm section, select the algorithm to use for generating the key pair.

-6. The key pair is generated.
-Upon successful generation of the key pair, its settings are displayed in the following dialog, including the public key, the path to the keystore and the private key alias.
-See below to add a signed certificate to a key pair.
+The key pair is generated.
+After the key pair is generated successfully, the next dialog displays its settings, including the public key, the keystore path, and the private key alias.

 Adding a signed certificate to a key pair

-7. The CSR will be generated and downloaded to your local pc as a .pem file.
+▶ The CSR is generated and downloaded to your local device as a PEM file.

-8. Make a trusted certificate authority sign the CSR.pem certificate.
+8. Have a trusted certificate authority sign the CSR.

 -----BEGIN CERTIFICATE-----